hmz777/Z-Blog/README.md

 With that being said, i will not provide any kind of documentation or guidance for this project.

 # The idea
-As part of my process to learn Blazor Web Assembly, i will be creating a static blog that mimics how [Jekyll](https://github.com/jekyll/jekyll) works (or at least tries to).
+As part of my process to learn Blazor Web Assembly, i will be creating a static blog that mimics how [Jekyll](https://github.com/jekyll/jekyll) works, (or at least tries to).